Turkmenistan · October 26 - 2 2024

 Credit cards are not accepted and ATMs generally don’t work with foreign cards.

-Yes, we do provide a suggested packing list and preparation guide for our Turkmenistan expedition that can be viewed here
+Yes, we do provide a suggested packing list and preparation guide for our Turkmenistan expedition that can be viewed here.

 Turkmen cuisine features many similarities to pan-Central Asian cuisine, so expect a lot of meat dishes, fried rice, soups, and manti (dumplings).
 As we will largely be staying the night in cities, we will have access to international cuisine.